Dive into Paradise: Exploring the Many Pools of Disney Aulani

 This post contains affiliate links.
 I earn a small commission for items purchased.

-Waikolohe Pool
+1. Waikolohe Pool

-Menehune Bridge
+2. Menehune Bridge

-The Menehune Bridge is a children’s water play area featuring interactive play structures, mini water slides, and multiple splash zones.
+The Menehune Bridge is a children’s water play area featuring interactive play structures, water features, mini water slides, and multiple splash zones.
 Parents can relax nearby under shaded seating while their little ones enjoy the fun.

 Aulani asks that children 11 and under be accompanied by an adult.
 Note: The lower-level area of Menehune Bridge is wheelchair-accessible.